 The cost of studying here falls broadly into two categories:

-Tuition fees differ depending on whether you are a ‘home’ student (UK and currently EU) or an international student.
+Tuition fees differ depending on whether you are a UK or an international student.
 International student fees also vary depending on the type of course.
 Detailed information is available on the University website, which also describes Government support available:

-Living costs are lifestyle-dependent but are similar for both home and international students.
-However, these will increase significantly if students from outside the UK stay in Cambridge during the summer vacation.
+Living costs are lifestyle-dependent but are similar for both UK and international students.
+Living costs are set at a higher level if students from outside the UK stay in Cambridge during the summer vacation, for example.